Hackfront-ITA/IoT-Algorithms-Assignment/README.md

 ### Sample rate adaptation

 To estimate optimal sampling frequency the program collects a fixed number of samples (ex.
-8192) and computes an FFT.
+8192) with an hardcoded initial frequency and computes an FFT.

-Finds the maximum frequency of the input signal by scanning the output of the FFT and findind the value (magnitude) with the maximum index (frequency) that is over a certain threshold.
+Finds the maximum frequency of the input signal by scanning the output of the FFT and finding the maximum index (frequency) that has a value (magnitude) over a certain threshold.

 This threshold accounts for signal noise, so is measured by providing the ESP an empty signal and finding the maximum magnitude that appears in the FFT.